aws-samples/aws-cdk-intro-workshop/workshop/content/30-python/20-create-project/400-synth.md

 - **AWS::SNS::Subscription** - the subscription between the queue and the topic
 - **AWS::SQS::QueuePolicy** - the IAM policy which allows this topic to send messages to the queue
-- **AWS::S3::Bucket** - four S3 buckets
-- **AWS::IAM::User** - an IAM user
-- Various IAM policies to grant the right permissions to all of the resources.

 {{% notice info %}} The **AWS::CDK::Metadata** resource is automatically added by the toolkit to every stack.
 It is used by the AWS CDK team for analytics and